cheshire-cat-ai/core/README.md

 - Chat with the Cheshire Cat on [localhost:3000](http://localhost:3000).
 - You can also interact via REST API and try out the endpoints on [localhost:1865/docs](http://localhost:1865/docs)

+As a first thing, the Cat will ask you to configure your favourite language model.
+It can be done directly via the interface in the [Settings page](http://localhost:3000/settings).

+Enjoy the Cat!

 When you're done, remember to CTRL+c in the terminal and
 ```
 docker-compose down
 ```

 ### Update

+From time to time it is a good idea to update the Cat:

 ```
 docker-compose down